Giorgio La Pira: Religious life and international ventures

-He hosted five Conferences for Peace and Christian Civilization in the Palazzo Vecchio from 1952 until 1956 and later in 1967 was elected as the President of the World Federation of United Cities.
-He also invited the President of the World Zionist Organization Nahum Goldmann to hold the World Jewish Congress in Florence in 1964.
-In August 1959 he made a visit to Russia and later visited Vietnam in 1965 where he travelled to Ho Chi Minh and presented an outline for a peace plan.
+In August 1959, La Pira made a visit to the Soviet Union and later visited North Vietnam in 1965 where he travelled to Ho Chi Minh and presented an outline for a peace plan.
 This laid the groundwork for the accord that later ended the Vietnam War – a war which troubled La Pira.
 In his 1959 visit to Russia he visited the Zagorsk Monastery on the outskirts of Moscow and said: "I have come to pray for peace and unity for all people of the world".
 La Pira supported the decision of Pope John XXIII to convoke the Second Vatican Council and said of it that the pope "has opened his arms to all Christians and all peoples of the world".
 He also spoke with Metropolitan Nikolai and told him that he visited as a "Marian bridge of prayer between Fátima and Moscow – the Churches of East and West".
 La Pira had visited Fátima before this visit.
 He visited Zagorsk Monastery once more in 1973 and met with Patriarch Pimen and Archbishop Nikodim for dialogue on peace.

 La Pira never married and he lived in a bare and unheated cell in the San Marco basilica since 3 June 1935; he had cell number six.
-In the cold weather he would bunk in the office of a doctor friend.
+In the cold weather, he would bunk in the office of a doctor friend.
 The Florentine people held him in high regard and esteem and often called him "the saint".
-But there was one opposition group who named him "La Pirata" (the pirate) as a play on his name.
-On 15 May 1956 he travelled to Venice for a conference and the Patriarch of Venice Angelo Roncalli – future Pope John XXIII – invited him to dinner.
+But there was one opposition group who named him "La Pirata" (the Pirate) as a play on his name.
+On 15 May 1956, he travelled to Venice for a conference and the Patriarch of Venice Angelo Roncalli – future Pope John XXIII – invited him to dinner.
 The cardinal realized it had grown late and allowed La Pira to spend the night in the patriarchate.
 Roncalli did this in great secret since he had La Pira sleep in the bed that had been that of Pope Pius X when he was the patriarch.
 Roncalli noted in his journal of that event that he came to "esteem and venerate" La Pira.
-In 1957 he went on a pilgrimage to Israel as well as to Jordan and Egypt while also visiting Paris, Rabat, Tunis and Beirut.
-On 24 January 1960 he was en route back from Cairo and made a stopover in Istanbul where he met with the Patriarch of Constantinople Athenagoras, who gave him a box of sweetmeats to give to John XXIII.
-Between 1971 and 1973 he travelled across the globe to places such as Warsaw, Budapest, Jerusalem, Quebec and New York, amongst others.
-He went to Chile and attempted to stop a coup threatening President Salvador Allende, and in Houston he participated in a seminar.
+In 1957, went on a pilgrimage to Israel as well as to Jordan and Egypt while also visiting Paris, Rabat, Tunis and Beirut.
+On 24 January 1960, he was en route back from Cairo and made a stopover in Istanbul where he met with the Patriarch of Constantinople Athenagoras, who gave him a box of sweetmeats to give to John XXIII.
+Between 1971 and 1973, he travelled across the globe to places such as Warsaw, Budapest, Jerusalem, Quebec and New York, amongst others.
+He went to Chile and attempted to stop a coup threatening President Salvador Allende, and he participated in a seminar in Houston.